 - Flowers and more.

-Because the configuration of mind maps are found throughout our natural world, it makes sense that they are the perfect way our brain thinks, problem-solves, makes goals and ponders the universe.
+Because the configuration of mind maps is found throughout our natural world, it makes sense that they are the perfect way our brain thinks, problem-solves, makes goals and ponders the universe.

 #8: Books to Help You Mind Map